 I couldn’t imagine this movie with anyone else in Willis’ and Rickman’s roles.
 In the scene where McClane and Gruber meet for the first time, much of the dialogue was improvised, because the scene was inserted into the script after the flick had started filming.

 As Gruber outplays the LAPD and the FBI, whom he has prepared for, he is bested at every turn by McClane, who is a wild card that he hadn’t accounted for.The cop takes out all of Gruber’s men and finally takes out Gruber, after the thief went after his wife, Holly.

 Some other great performances in the movie include William Atherton as the slimy TV newscaster Richard Thornburg, who threatened Holly’s maid with the INS to get an interview with the couple’s kids; and Paul Gleason as Deputy Police Chief Dwayne T. Robinson, who was calling on McClane to stand down up until FBI Special Agents Johnson and Johnson show up, when he seems to ease up a bit.

 Atherton, of course also played EPA lawyer Walter Peck in Ghostbusters, while Gleason is better known as assistant principal Vernon in The Breakfast Club.

-Die Hard quickly became the standard-bearer for action movies, and it launched a franchise of some great (Die Hard With a Vengeance) and not so great (Die Hard 2 and A Good Day To Die Hard) sequels.
+Die Hard quickly became the standard-bearer for action movies, and it launched a franchise of some great (DIE HARD WITH A VENGEANCE) and not so great (the other three) sequels.
 If you haven’t sat down to watch it again this Christmas season, you should do so first chance you get.